brandur/sorg/content/fragments/airpods.md

 AirPods, but some personal anecdotes from a few early adopters were so strong, that I caved and bought a pair.

 And boy was I wrong.
 These things are awesome.
-Easily the best new product that Apple has released in recent memory.
+They're easily the best new product that Apple has released in recent memory.

 My biggest fear going in is that like the other wireless technologies that we know and love, they would occasionally